Yorkshire Pudding

 Step 2

-Drizzle a little sunflower oil into each hole of your tin.
+Drizzle enough sunflower oil to cover the bottom of each hole of your tin.

 - For 8 large Yorkshire puddings: Use two 4-hole Yorkshire pudding tins.

-Place the prepared tins in the oven to heat through.
+Place the prepared tins in the oven and ensure oil is piping hot before you add the batter.

 Step 3